 IASLT is responsible for the promotion and maintenance of professional standards of Speech and Language Therapists (SLTs) in Ireland.
-IASLT are committed to ensuring that all practising Speech and Language Therapists maintain their skills and competence and can respond to changing demands and work environments.
+IASLT are committed to ensuring that all practising SLTs maintain their skills and competence and can respond to changing demands and work environments.
 Full members of IASLT are required to be practising as an SLT for a period of over one year, and have practiced within the previous two years.
-If an SLT has not practiced for more than 2 years, the Return to Full Membership Guidelines aim to guide SLTs in how to achieve Full membership of the IASLT.
+If an SLT has not practiced for more than 2 years, this guideline aims to guide SLTs in how to achieve full membership of the IASLT.

 We recognise that SLTs who have been non-practicing for a period of more than 2 years will require support to return to the level of clinical competence required.
 There may also be additional requirements to allow an SLT to practice competently at their employment grade.
-It is the aim of IASLT to support SLTs who wish to return to Full membership.
-The Return to Full Membership Guidelines are designed as a tool to support Speech and Language Therapists who have not engaged in clinical practice for 2-10 years.
+It is the aim of IASLT to support SLTs who wish to return to full membership.
+These Return to Full Membership Guidelines are designed as a tool to support SLTs who have not engaged in clinical practice for greater than 2 years.

 CORU is the regulator and therefore sets the requirements for registration of return to practice SLTs.
-IASLT strongly advise all SLTs returning to practice to contact CORU, to inform them that they are intending to return to practice and to seek clarification on the specific requirements that may apply to them.
-This document applies to return to Full membership of IASLT only.
+IASLT strongly advises all SLTs returning to practice to contact CORU, to inform them that they are intending to return to practice and to seek clarification on the specific requirements that may apply to them.
+This document applies to return to full membership of IASLT only.
 Please note that the title of Speech and Language Therapist cannot be used until you are registered with CORU.